-Communication Studies is a broad-based liberal arts program balancing theory and practice.
+Communication Studies is a broad-based liberal arts program balancing theory and practice that prepares students to:

 - Be effective communicators, ethical leaders, and innovative media practitioners.